lveillard/fruit-marketplace/README.md

    Now run `npm install`.

    Then run `npm run db:reset` to create the database tables.

-   Finally, `npm start` will launch the server.
+   [Only windows users: intall npm install -g win-node-env] Finally, `npm start` will launch the server.

 The DB is prefilled with 2 users:
 - A client with credentials t.malahieude@gmail.com / aaaaaa